 Please remember to provide precise information on your previous and current funding for the proposed research.

 Short-listed candidates will be invited to an interview at the start of November, during which they should be available for an interview.
-The decisions will be announced on the doctoral programme’s web page in December 2019.
+There will be a possibility for online interviews.
+The decisions will be announced on the doctoral programme’s web page in December 2020.

 For further information on the doctoral student positions, please contact Iro Särkkä, Planning Officer, Doctoral School in Humanities and Social Sciences, at firstname.lastname@example.org, Tel: +358 2941 24815.